 - TriHealth Medical Personnel stationed in Third-Base Dugout Camera Bay

 Guests must be 21 years of age to purchase and/or consume any alcohol products anywhere within the footprint of Great American Ball Park.
-Delaware North (Sportservice), the licensed concessionaire and liquor permit holder, will ID everyone 30 years and younger.
+Delaware North (Sportservice), the licensed concessionaire and liquor permit holder, will ID everyone who appears to be 30 years and younger.

 Concession Stand sales are limited to 2 alcoholic beverages per customer and sales will end following the end of the 8th inning or 3 hours after the scheduled start of the game.